awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

 **Note**
  Aurora can create the IAM policy for you automatically\.
 You can skip the following information and use the procedure in [Automatically connecting an Aurora DB cluster to AWS services using the console](#postgresql-ml-connect-console)\.

- The following policy adds the permissions required by Aurora PostgreSQL to invoke AWS Amazon Comprehend on your behalf\.
+ The following policy adds the permissions required by Aurora PostgreSQL to invoke Amazon Comprehend on your behalf\.

 ```
 {